marsdrums/test-tutorial/visual-quality/index.md

 ## Familiarity and Context

-Previous Knowledge: When we already know the typical size of an object, like a car or a person, we can estimate its size based on that knowledge.
+This is an easy one: When we already know the typical size of an object, like a car or a person, we can estimate its size based on that knowledge.
 If we see something that looks like a car but appears unusually small, we might assume it’s further away.
-Relative Size in a Scene: The objects around something also give clues.
+In a scene, the objects around something also give clues.
 For instance, if we see a person standing next to a building, we understand the scale of each object based on the scene as a whole.
 We can use this to our advantage, for example inserting in the scene some familiar objects of well known size.

+## Point of view

+Yet another easy one: we are used to experience the world around us looking from a constant height from the ground.
+Small objects are usually observed from above, big ones from below.

+## Atmospheric scattering

+Atmospheric scattering is a phenomenon that occurs when sunlight or other light waves hit particles in the atmosphere, like dust, water droplets, and gas molecules, causing the light to scatter in different directions.
+This scattering effect influences how we see distant objects and is one of the main reasons why the sky looks blue during the day and sunsets look reddish.

+Here's how it works: when we look at something far away—like a mountain range or a city skyline—the light bouncing off those distant objects travels through more of the atmosphere to reach our eyes.
+As it does, particles scatter the shorter blue and violet wavelengths, making distant objects appear hazy, less distinct, and sometimes even bluish in color.
+This haze is what makes distant objects seem "faded" compared to those nearby.

+Atmospheric scattering also impacts our perception of distance and size.
+Because objects that are further away look blurrier and less vibrant, our brains interpret them as being far off, which helps us judge distance.
+Similarly, this effect can make faraway objects look smaller than they really are because they lose clarity and detail as more of their light scatters.
+This natural "distance blur" adds depth to what we see and plays a big role in creating a sense of scale in outdoor landscapes.

+According to Beer’s Law, light intensity diminishes exponentially with distance as it travels through a medium (like the atmosphere) filled with particles that scatter or absorb it.
+Essentially, the farther the light travels, the more it weakens, because particles along the way absorb or scatter part of it.

+\[
+I = I_0 \cdot e^{-\alpha x}
+\]

+where:

+- \( I \) is the intensity of light after it has traveled a certain distance \( x \) through the medium.
+- \( I_0 \) is the initial intensity of the light before it enters the medium.
+- \( \alpha \) is the attenuation coefficient, which depends on the properties of the medium (such as concentration and the specific absorption/scattering properties of the particles within it).
+- \( x \) is the path length, or distance the light travels through the medium.

+## Virtual camera settings

+---

+# How to improve objects motion

 ---